sirleeofstanford/Public_Shared_Photos/README.md

 - 🔄 Avoid duplicates when possible

 ## 📜 License
-This repository is for **family use only**.
+This repository is for **public view**, and can be viewed by anyone.
-Photos are not to be redistributed outside of our family circle 🚫.